 Over-the-counter pain medicines, such as aspirin, acetaminophen, and ibuprofen, usually don't work for cluster headaches.

-Dealing with repeated cluster headaches can lead to stress and depression, which in turn can continue the headache cycle.
-Finding ways to cope with stress (such as with regular exercise) and improve depression may reduce the severity or frequency of your cluster headaches.
+Dealing with repeated cluster headaches can lead to stress, which in turn can continue the headache cycle.
+Finding ways to cope with stress (such as being active regularly) may reduce the severity or frequency of your cluster headaches.

 Cluster headache: When to call